sjl/gundo.vim/tests/README.markdown

 quickly if it all looks good.

 The `run-tests.sh` script is still a work in progress.
-I need to figure out a good way of running multiple tests and collecting results.
+I need to figure out a good way of collecting results.
 Suggestions and/or patches are very welcome.